federicomarini/flowcatchR/README.md

 ### Contact
 For additional details regarding the functions of **flowcatchR**, please consult the documentation or write an email to marinif@uni-mainz.de.

+### Code of Conduct

+Please note that the flowcatchR project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.

 ### Bug reports/Issues/New features

 Please use https://github.com/federicomarini/flowcatchR/issues for reporting bugs, issues or for suggesting new features to be implemented.